#1215: TARR, Béla and HRANITZKY, Ágnes: Werckmeister Harmonies (2000)

 Interview

-His influences (Tarkovsky, of course) … interesting to note that like many artists from authoritarian countries, he only became (relatively) free to create after making a sensation in at a free country’s film festival (Mannheim).
+His influences (Tarkovsky, of course) … interesting to note that like many artists from authoritarian countries, he only became (relatively) free to create after making a sensation in a free country’s film festival (Mannheim).

 Family Nest (1979)